bartvandebiezen/css-conventions/README.md

 ### Rules should be ordered based on specificity

 - If you use Less or Sass you should create different directories for each group.
-- Avoid use sub-folders to group files within a group.
+- Avoid sub-folders to group files within a group.
 - Rules within vendors, utilities, or layout are [immutable](http://csswizardry.com/2015/03/immutable-css/).

 **Order should be:**